2023: Court okays suit seeking to void nomination of all APC candidates

 By Ikechukwu Nnochiri

-It is more trouble for the All Progressive Congress, APC, as the Federal High Court sitting in Abuja, has okayed a fresh suit that is seeking to bar all its candidates from contesting the 2023 general elections.
+ABUJA—It is more trouble for the All Progressives Congress, APC, as the Federal High Court, sitting in Abuja, has okayed a fresh suit seeking to bar all its candidates from contesting the 2023 general elections.

-It is praying the court to disqualify all candidates that were nominated to the Independent National Electoral Commission, INEC, by the Governor Mai Mala Buni led Extraordinary Convention Committee of the APC.
+It is praying the court to disqualify all candidates nominated to the Independent National Electoral Commission, INEC, by the Governor Mai Mala Buni-led Extraordinary Convention Committee of the APC.

-The Plaintiff, through its team of lawyers led by Mr. Ayo Ajibade, SAN, maintained that every nomination that was made by the Governor Buni-led Committee, was done in breach and gross violation of extant provisions of both the Electoral Act, 2022, and the 1999 Constitution, as amended.
+The Plaintiff, through its team of lawyers, led by Mr. Ayo Ajibade, SAN, maintained that every nomination made by the Governor Buni-led Committee, was done in breach and gross violation of extant provisions of both the Electoral Act, 2022, and the 1999 Constitution, as amended.

-PDP anchored the suit on a subsisting judgement the Federal High Court delivered on September 30, 2022, which declared as illegal, unlawful and unconstitutional, all actions and activities that were carried out by the governor Buni-led Committee, among which included the nomination of governor Adegboyega Oyetola for the recently conducted gubernatorial election in Osun State.
+PDP anchored the suit on a subsisting judgement the Federal High Court delivered on September 30, 2022, which declared as illegal, unlawful and unconstitutional, all actions and activities carried out by the Governor Buni-led committee, including the nomination of Governor Adegboyega Oyetola for the recently conducted gubernatorial election in Osun State.

-The Plaintiff noted that the high court had in its judgement that was delivered by Justice Emeka Nwite, nullified the nomination of both Oyetola and his Deputy, Benedict Alabi as APC candidates for the governorship poll on the premise that governor Buni who submitted their names to the INEC, violated provisions of Section 183 of the Constitution and Section 82(3) of the Electoral Act 2022.
+The Plaintiff noted that the high court had in its judgement delivered by Justice Emeka Nwite, nullified the nomination of both Oyetola and his deputy, Benedict Alabi, as APC candidates for the governorship poll on the premise that Governor Buni who submitted their names to INEC, violated provisions of Section 183 of the Constitution and Section 82(3) of the Electoral Act 2022.

 Meanwhile, the suit has been assigned to Justice Inyang Ekwo who has fixed it for mention on November 22.